 In theory, a newsletter should be a valuable communication tool.
 A key to a strong parent involvement program, it’s an effective way to get information to parents and keep them engaged with the happenings at the school.

 In practice, though, it can be a thankless task.
-Creating the newsletter is a stressful and convoluted process.
-Printed hard copy or online, newsletters often don’t get read.
+Producing your school newsletters often takes a great deal more effort than it should.
+What's worse, they often don’t get read.
 It doesn’t have to be this way.

-You can turn your newsletter into a powerful method of communication by doing some planning and adjusting your process.
-Here are a few best practices to follow for an effective school newsle
+You can turn your newsletters into powerful communication tools by doing some planning and adjusting your process.
+Here are a few best practices to follow for an effective school newsletter.

 1. Set your goals and know your readers.